-Feel free to contact the organization team or leave a message by filling out the following form:
+Feel free to contact the organization team or leave a message by ending an e-mail to organizers

 Software engineering and machine learning are two different worlds.
 There is a lot of research towards applying machine learning to software engineering but the reciprocal is not true.
 In this poster, we present an example where principles of software engineering were applied successfully to a machine learning prototype algorithm.
 The machine learning developer was able to improve his workflow by applying simple heuristics borrowed from software engineering.
 Then, we highlight other common problems that can be explored with software engineering to increase the velocity of machine learning projects and raise questions about various ways to apply software engineering to this domain.